 This Gorgeous Lake in Guatemala Is Like a Cooler, Cheaper Version of Lake Como

 Writer and philosopher Aldous Huxley wrote in his 1934 travel book Beyond the Mexique Bay: “Lake Como, it seems to me, touches on the limit of permissibly picturesque, but Atitlán is Como with additional embellishments of several immense volcanoes.
 It really is too much of a good thing.”

 It’s true that this crater lake could easily be mistaken for one of northern Italy’s postcard-famous jewels.
 With a few key differences -- there’s no George Clooney, it’s significantly more affordable to visit, and it’s surrounded by three majestic volcanoes.
 Lake Atitlán is dotted with Mayan artisan towns, made vibrant by friendly locals and the bright colors of their traditional, hand-woven clothing.

 The lake hasn’t always looked this beautiful.
 In four short years, Atitlán has bounced back from the brink of ecological disaster thanks to a ban on single-use plastics in 2016 and a massive cleanup on the part of local fishermen and volunteers.
 Today, Lake Atitlán’s beauty and tourism have rebounded, and a new precedent has been set: Guatemala will phase out single-use plastics in the next two years.
-It’s an initiative worth celebrating, which is why we’re featuring Lake Atitlán as one of the 20 Best Places for a Big Trip in 2020.
+It’s an initiative worth celebrating, which is why we’re featuring Lake Atitlán as one of the 20 Places We're Dreaming About in 2020.

 This is the perfect side-trip after visiting the nearby city of Antigua—but it’ll take more than a day to explore this immense lake and its charming, distinctive towns.
 Here’s how to plan it right.